 16 Different Types of Ladders & Their Uses (with Pictures)

-There are lots of different kinds of ladders, and some of them are designed with specific jobs in mind.
-Knowing why certain ladders are designed in a certain way, will help you figure out what you need in a ladder.
+There are several types of ladders, and some of them are designed with specific jobs in mind.
+Knowing why some designs are better than others for various tasks will help you determine which types you need.

 The 16 Different Types of Ladders

-There are a couple of ladders that most everyone has around the house.
-They provide a few extra feet when you need to do things like store items on a high shelf or even perform basic home maintenance like cleaning out low eaves.
-They’re super handy and also pretty inexpensive.
+There are a couple of types of ladders that almost everyone has around the house.
+They provide a few extra feet when you need to store items on a high shelf or perform essential home maintenance like replacing a malfunctioning ceiling fan.
+They’re handy and also pretty inexpensive.

 Most homes have the need for a step ladder.
 They help people do pretty basic things like change lightbulbs and store infrequently used objects on high shelves.
 They’re inexpensive and easy to store, and odds are that you probably own one.

 If you don’t need a step ladder but still need to occasionally store goods on a high shelf or change a lightbulb, you can use a step stool.
 They give you a foot or two of extra altitude for chores around the house.

 If you have a garage or a shed, chances are you have one of these ladders stored in it.
 They’re ideal for jobs like cleaning the tops of windows, hanging holiday lights, or trimming trees.

 Extension ladders allow the user to reach higher altitudes while economizing on space.
 Users must keep safety in mind while using these ladders.
 But, if you need to get into a hard-to-reach exterior corner to remove a wasp’s nest, they are invaluable.

 4. Basic Extension Ladders